swoosh1337/Tech-Shop/README.md

 # Tech Shop Project

-Tech Shop is an eCommerce platform built with the MERN stack as a showcase of full-stack development capabilities.
+Tech Shop is an eCommerce platform built with the MERN stack as a practice and learning experience of full-stack development.
 The project leverages React for the frontend, Node.js and Express for the backend, and MongoDB for the database.
-It includes a rich set of features including a shopping cart, product listings, and user authentication.
+It includes a set of features including a shopping cart, product listings, and user authentication.
 The UI is enhanced with Material-UI components for a modern look and feel, and Stripe integration for secure payment processing.

 ## Features

-- Full eCommerce functionality
-- Product listings with search and filter capabilities
 - Shopping cart system
 - User authentication and account management
-- Responsive Material-UI design
 - Secure payment handling with Stripe

 ## Technologies